Transitioning to College

 - Getting to know self-directed learning in a College Environment

-A Needs Assessment Meeting with your Disability Officer – you will meet with your disability officer to explore any concerns you may have, and you will have the opportunity to identify reasonable accommodations that you may need here in college.
+A Needs Assessment Meeting with your Disability Officer – you will meet with your Disability Officer to explore any concerns you may have, and you will have the opportunity to identify reasonable accommodations that you may need here in Trinity.